JakubSondowski/killme/README.md

 ## PS

 The project is still being actively developed.
-More jokes and dark Linux truths coming soon.
+More Linux truths coming soon.